bogardpd/airport-influence/README.md

 - `airport_data_path`: OurAirports airports.csv file (see [Data Sources](#data-sources) below)
 - `enplanement_data_path`: FAA enplanement spreadsheet (see [Data Sources](#data-sources) below)
 - `output_gpkg_path`: Location to export a GeoPackage file (see [Output](#output) below).
 A cache file will also be created at the same location with the same name but a .sqlite3 extension.
-- `--force` Overwrite existing cache file and output GeoPackage file without asking
+- `--force` Overwrite existing output GeoPackage file without asking

 ## Output